Received a Suspicious Email From Blizzard (Phishing)

 Phishing scams can take many forms—fake websites, suspicious emails, and threatening in-game whispers are the most common types.

 Follow the steps on our Account and Computer Security page to make sure your account is secure.
-You should also consider attaching a Blizzard Authenticator and signing up for SMS Protect for added layers of security.
+You should also consider attaching a Blizzard Authenticator and signing up for Blizzard Phone Notifications for added layers of security.